 How to Start a Scholarship Essay

-So, look: who doesn't want free money?
+So, look: Who doesn't want free money?
 Scholarships are abundant; so are applicants.
 Your essay's first few sentences need to distinguish you.
-They must grab the attention--or imagination--to make your reader want to continue.
-There isn't one sure-fire way to write an essay, but here are some universal tips to help elevate each of your submissions.
+They must grab the attention — or imagination — to make your reader want to continue.
+There isn't one surefire way to write an essay, but here are some universal tips to help elevate each of your submissions.

-Get a pen and paper--not your computer, not yet--and brainstorm.
+Get a pen and paper — don't sit down at your computer, not yet — and brainstorm.
 Think about the question or topic you'll be addressing and write down everything that comes to mind, no matter how random or unrelated your thoughts may seem.

-Whatever the overall tone of your writing--whether scholarly or casual--you can engage the reader with either a pertinent story or a personal anecdote.
-As humans, we're more likely to identify with and remember a story, as opposed to just facts and figures.
+Whatever the overall tone of your writing — whether scholarly, casual or something else — you can engage the reader with either a pertinent story or a personal anecdote.
+As humans, we're more likely to identify with and remember a story as opposed to just facts and figures.

 Is there a quotation that might work as a lead for your essay?
-Almost certainly, but use caution here: many other essay writers will have the same idea, and they'll likely mine the same books and websites as you to find that quote.
+Almost certainly, but use caution here: Many other essay writers will have the same idea, and they'll likely mine the same books and websites as you to find that quote.
 Other people's quotes don't reveal anything about you, which is really what the reader wants to know.
 Who you are should imbue your prose.

 Another opening option: you could kick off with a question, just not the one you're trying to answer.
 If you're responding to "Why Does Recycling Matter?" then you could start with something like:

 Finally, keep in mind the school or organization sponsoring the scholarship.
-Let their values guide what you write.
-This doesn't mean that you should merely say what they want to hear; stick to your ideas, but express them in a way that will resonate with your reader.
+Let their values provide some guidance for what you write.
+This doesn't mean that you should merely say what they want to hear.
+Stick to your ideas, but express them in a way that will resonate with your reader.

 - Rewrite.
 First drafts are just that, and they don't win anything.
 Good writing requires review and revision.

-- Proofread multiple times.
+- Edit multiple times.
 Does your writing flow?
 Is your premise supported by subsequent paragraphs?
 Have you addressed the topic thoroughly?
 Is your copy lean and mean?
 Are you observing the correct style for the application?

 - Get a second opinion.
 Ask someone you trust for an honest appraisal of your essay before you submit it.
 If any feedback rings true, rewrite as needed.

-There are four factors we consider in assessing each submission: quality, completeness, creativity of ideas, and creativity of the social media element.
-So tell us about yourself.
-It only takes a few moments and who knows?
-You might just be starting the next semester with a nice Nitro check in hand.
+It only takes a few moments and who knows — you might just be starting the next semester with a nice Nitro check in hand.
+While you're at it, check out these no-essay scholarships.